EliabW/LLM-ACM-Drone-Battery-Creation/README.md

    > **Note:**
    > - The notebook currently defaults to `battery_test.acm` as the input file.
-   > - A pre-defined `reference_json` for a LiPo battery is included in the notebook but can be modified.
+   > - A predefined `reference_json` for a LiPo battery is included in the notebook but can be modified.

 2. **Run the Notebook**
    - Open and execute the notebook, which handles all steps in the workflow.